stefandezarn/SQL-Portfolio-Project/SQL.md

 ```
 <img width="190" alt="Screenshot 2023-03-08 at 3 06 21 PM" src="https://user-images.githubusercontent.com/116113763/223891653-8c9ba0ca-697a-47e2-a05f-a07450290d58.png">

+### How are the number of orders distributed across the months of the year?
 ```
--- What is the monthly distribution of orders ?

 SELECT
     FORMAT(date, 'yyyy-MM') month,
     COUNT(DISTINCT order_id) num_of_orders